RaphaelIT7/gmod-holylib/README.md

 The number of threads to use for `util.AsyncDecompress`.

 > [!NOTE]
-> Decompressing seems to be far faster than compressing so it doesn't need as many threads.
+> Decompressing seems to be far faster than compressing so it won't need as many threads.

 ## concommand
 This module unblocks `quit` and `exit` for `RunConsoleCommand`.